Explore the gorges of the Allier River

-This is ‘high country’, with woods, mountains, plateau and valleys and huge views and skies above in every direction.
+This is ‘high country’, with woods, mountains, plateau and valleys and huge views in every direction.
 The fauna includes red squirrels, deer, pine-martens, foxes and hares, while birds of prey soar, sweep and pounce on unsuspecting small mammals that include rabbits and stoats.

 The fields, limestone walls and cliffs house a wide range of flora, as do the extensive woods and forests where mushrooms abound in many guises.
 The Allier gorges are a naturalist’s and gourmet’s delight.

 The weather is also worthy of comment, with dry hot summers (sometimes) and very cold winters (usually).
 Because the atmosphere is normally quite dry, frosts are few.
 When they do occur, especially after a mist, they are spectacular with trees and bushes having the appearance of giant white sticks of candy floss.
 Sudden and often violent rain and electrical storms are not uncommon, while ethereal mists frequently hover in the gorge in the early mornings.